Li Ka-shing: Politics

-For many years, he was considered to be a top pro-Beijing figure.
-However, in recent years, tensions have been growing between Li and the mainland, especially with the rise of current China's paramount leader Xi Jinping.
+For many years, he was considered to be a pro-Beijing figure.
+However, in 2010s, tensions had been growing between Li and the mainland.
 During the 2019–20 Hong Kong protests, he refused to outright condemn the protesters, instead urging for peace and calling on the authorities to respond to the protesters humanely.

 On 4 August 2011 at the interim results announcement for Hutchison Whampoa, Li endorsed Henry Tang for the forthcoming chief executive election.
 Then Li said "You all can be just like me, one-person-one-vote (一人一票)."
 The media then looked at Li in disbelief, and pointed out that regular citizens do not get one-person-one-vote.
 Li then tried to laugh it off and said "maybe in 2017 they will have one-person-one-vote to choose the chief executive, I probably just said it a little early."
-Li was, however, criticised by Chinese official state-run press agency Xinhua for being ambiguous in his opposition to the Umbrella movement protests and his support for Leung.
+However, Li was criticised by Chinese official state-run press agency Xinhua for being ambiguous in his opposition to the Umbrella movement protests and his support for Leung.
 Later, prior to the Legco vote, Li said that the largest threat to Hong Kong's future was if the government failed to ensure passage of the 2014–15 round of political reform.